StuartMacKay/django-ansible-template/README.rst

 probably more yaml than is healthy but you will find that things are easy to find and it's easy to throw away the stuff you don't want.
 There are separate tasks for each operating system, for example, when installing native packages.
-Currently only Debian based systems are supported.
-This will be expanded for RedHat (Centos) based systems shortly.
 The variables for role define sensible defaults for each task.
 You can override these as needed, in the group_vars.

 ``playbook.yml`` simply runs through all the roles to install everything needed for the app server.
 It is opinionated.
 It assumes there are two